weapons-and-armor

 Durability and Reliability Under Stress

-Similarly, the shuriken's thin profile meant it could snap if thrown at a hard surface, but this was acceptable because it was a low-cost, expendable tool.
+Similarly, the shuriken's thin profile meant it could snap when thrown at a hard surface, but this was acceptable because it was a low-cost, expendable tool.
 For weapons expected to endure prolonged use, such as the ninjatō or kama, manufacturers used differential hardening techniques similar to those used for samurai swords, giving the blade a hard edge and a softer, more flexible spine.
-This prevented the blade from shattering during impact.
+This prevented the blade from shattering on impact.

 Primary Lightweight Ninja Weapons: Form and Function